zacblazic/fireslack/README.md

 1. Being a node project, `npm` should be installed.
 This comes with node by default.
 2. For client-side dependencies, you'll need `bower`.
 You can install it via `npm install -g bower`.
+3. The `grunt` task runner is needed, install via `npm install -g grunt-cli`.
-3. You'll need a Firebase account, [sign up for one](https://www.firebase.com/).
+4. You'll need a Firebase account, [sign up for one](https://www.firebase.com/).

 ## Installation